 Our critical friend has a point.
 It’s so much easier getting rid of dandelions with Roundup or other herbicides that are designed to penetrate the length of the dandelion’s long tap root.
 But then you have a frightful chemical, one that’s been shown to put embryonic and kidney cells at risk, lingering in your soil.
 The other problem with these kinds of herbicides: they don’t stop new seed, which may have blown in from far away, from germinating.
 Once a new dandelion plant starts growing in your yard, it’s time to spray again.
 And Again.
 And… well, you get the picture.

-So, if you have a yard, and you don’t want to tolerate dandelions — or can’t eat them fast enough to keep them from taking over — what do you do?
+So, if you have a yard, and you don’t want to tolerate dandelions — or can’t eat them — or make a tonic — fast enough to keep them from taking over — what do you do?
 The answer is, of course, get to work.
 And now, as early as they start to appear in spring, is the time to begin.

 Your odd and unusual Planet Natural Blogger will here make one confession: we like digging weeds.
 Digging weeds is good exercise and it puts us in close proximity to our growing things.
 Digging weeds also means we aren’t spraying weeds.
 And that’s the best feeling of all.